alexsb1/timeline/README.md

 The code is written in R and Shiny.
 It's possible to plot more events by adding new lines the csv files located in /raw_data.

 This project was to aggregate multiple existing data sources to show concurrent events.
-All the sources used are loisted in the individual csv files then aggregated in Sources.R and are displayed in the main app.R on request.
+All the sources used are listed in the individual csv files then aggregated in Sources.R and are displayed in the main app.R on request.

 #### Screenshot of the interactive timeline in a web browser
 ![Screenshot of the interactive timeline in a web browser](https://github.com/alexsb1/timeline/blob/master/Timeline%20screenshots/284_mya_geological_periods.jpg)